107208579/tracking/README.md

 <br />

 ## How does this all work?
-The easiest way is to use a calendar service such as [Apple iCloud](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) which allows all your other calendar applications to independently connect and synchronise events across.
+The easiest way is to use a calendar service such as [Apple iCloud](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) that acts as a server and allows all your calendar applications to connect and synchronise events.

 As long as the applications support CalDAV you can mix and match, for example your Android Mobile calendar with your Google Cloud Calendar and your Microsoft Windows 10 calendar.
 In my case, I run a self-hosted [Nextcloud](http://nextcloud.com) server which keeps my iPhone, iPad, and iMac calendars in sync.